Counselling & Consultation

 - Higher Diploma in Management (Justice Administration and Law Enforcement)

-Note: Students of the part-time self-financed programmes may use the counselling services at nominal fee.
+Note: Students of other self-financed programmes may use the counselling services at nominal fee.